 - Take your time and enjoy yourself

-Once the onions are sautéed (either stage, it’s up to you), you can use them in my Three Onion Dip recipe.
+Once the onions are sautéed (either stage, it’s up to you), you can use them in this Three Onion Dip recipe.
 Same goes for that recipe, if you don’t have three varieties of onions, no worries.

 Only have one variety of onion?
 Use whatever onions you have, just have it measure out to approx. 8 cups (trust me, they cook down to barely nothing but are loaded with mild flavor!)
 So no worries, it’ll be great!
 Grab a glass of wine and enjoy yourself while making this soup.
 Taste how your patience will transform the lowly onion (I really don’t mean that, I love onions!) to new heights (as they shrink).